kodinglab/go-error-handling/README.md

 # go-error-handling
 Go error handling and custom logger with gin-gionic

-Midleware for error handling and logger which display Controller, Method or Function name and also show line number where the Error was raised.
+Middleware for error handling and logger which display Controller, Method or Function name and also show line number where the Error was raised.

 Best fit for RESTful API